-That is to say: The Liturgy isn't one option among many styles of worship.
-There is a popular phrase among students of the Liturgy: Lex Orandi, Lex Credendi.
-The Law of Prayer is the Law of Belief.
-Which means, the way you worship influences what you believe, just as what you believe shapes how you worship.
+That is to say, The Liturgy isn't one option among many styles of worship.
+There is a popular phrase among liturgical students: Lex Orandi, Lex Credendi.
+The Law of Prayer is the Law of Belief, which means that the way you worship influences what you believe, just as what you believe shapes how you worship.
 Liturgy is prayed doctrine.

 Worship forms are not neutral.
 If you worship as a Non-Denomethobapticostal, then you will become a Non-Denomethobapticostal.

 We love to be Lutheran in belief and practice.
-The Reformation did not seek to reject everything that came before, but to reform according to God's Word that which became corrupt.
+The Reformation did not seek to reject everything that came before but to reform what had become corrupt according to God's Word.
 There is a difference between changing the baby's bathwater and throwing the baby out with the bathwater.

 Lutheran worship is unique.
 We do not start with what we can do for God; instead, we start with what God does for us.
-We are gathered as His church in the Divine Service to receive His gifts of Word & Sacraments.
-From this action of God to us, we respond with thanksgiving and praise.
-The Liturgy is the activity of God speaking His Word to us and we speaking His Word back to Him.
+We are gathered as His church in the Divine Service to receive His gifts of Word and Sacraments.
+We respond with thanksgiving and praise to this action of God.
+The Liturgy is the activity of God speaking His Word to us, and we speak His Word back to Him.

 Pastor Trombley was called to Trinity in 2015.
 He is a 2008 MDIV graduate from Concordia Theological Seminary in Fort Wayne.
 He graduated with a BA from Concordia Wisconsin in 2004.
 And an Associates of Science in 1996 from Monroe County Community College.